 We have seen some tremendous performances from our students in recent years; here are a few highlights from the last five years:

 - Margherita Cornaglia, Ben Lewy, Miguel Rodriguez-Correa Henderson, and Douglas Grant won the 2017 European Law Moot Court Competition at the European Court of Justice in Luxembourg.
 Margherita tells us all about the experience on Lawbore.

 Related courses at City

-Whatever your level of interest in mooting, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in mooting, City's courses can help you take one step closer to a career in law, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.